jdberry/tag/README.md

 ### List the tag(s) on a file

-This *list* operation lists all the tags for each file.
+This *list* operation lists all the tags for each file specified.

 	tag --list file
 	tag --list file1 file2...